softcover/softcover_book/chapters/softcover_markdown.md

 \]
 (These are the [time-independent Schr\"{o}dinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation#Time-independent_equation) and the [law of quadratic reciprocity](https://en.wikipedia.org/wiki/Quadratic_reciprocity), respectively.)

 Despite a fondness for Markdown, \PolyTeX's superior power makes it my preferred Softcover input format.
 And as a bonus, the resulting \texttt{.tex} files have the highest level of trustworthiness of any file extension (Figure~\ref{fig:xkcd_extensions}).
-If your curiosity about \PolyTeX\ has been piqued, Chapter~\ref{cha:polytex_tutorial} will get you started.
+If your curiosity about \PolyTeX\ has been piqued, Chapter~\ref{cha:polytex_tutorial} will help get you started.

 \end{aside}